plone/training/plone_training_config/instructions.rst

 .. note::

-    Sometimes this stops with the message *Skipping because of failed dependencies*.
+    Sometimes this stops with the message:

     .. code-block:: bash